-The FAA classifies the City as a large air traffic operator.
-According to the Airports Council International, an airport industry group, Intercontinental and Hobby ranked 8th and 43rd, respectively, based on total U.S. passenger traffic for calendar year 2009.
-The Houston Airport System's total passengers increased by 2.2% from 47.9 million in Fiscal Year 2009 to 49.0 million in Fiscal Year 2010.
-Total passengers at Intercontinental increased 1.5% from 39.6 million to 40.2 million, and at Hobby increased 5.7% from 8.3 million to 8.8 million.
-Each commercial airport has a dominant air carrier: Continental at Intercontinental and Southwest at Hobby.
-See "Schedule 1-Passenger Statistics." and "Schedule 2 - Airline Market Shares."
+According to the Airports Council International, an airport industry group, Intercontinental and Hobby ranked 7th and 37th among US airports, respectively, based on total U.S. passenger traffic for calendar year 2010.
+For the first three months ended March 2011, total passengers for the Houston Airport System increased by 1.2%.
+For the calendar year through March 2011, total passengers at Hobby increased 9.8% to 2.2 million from 2.0 million.
+For the calendar year through March 2011, total passengers at Intercontinental are down 0.7% from 9.4 million to 9.3 million.
+Total passengers increased by 2.1% to 49.5 million from 48.5 million for the fiscal year 2010.
+Intercontinental passenger counts increased 1.5% to 40.5 million from 40.0 million and Hobby passenger counts increased 5.7% to 9.1 million from 8.5 million.
+Each airport has a large primary air carrier: United/Continental at Intercontinental and Southwest at Hobby.
+See "Schedule 1-Passenger Statistics" and "Schedule 2-Airline Market Shares.